Cubbal25/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
+Date_Filed| The date the document was filed.
+Filing_Number| The identification of the specified document.
-ID | The ID of the kitten to retrieve
+Document Type| The classification of the document.

-## Delete a Specific Kitten.
+## Delete a Specific Document.

 ```ruby
 require 'kittn'